-MAF Properties' strategy is to focus on the development and operation of shopping malls within the MENA region.
-This is done as its core business through developing different product types: (i) superregional shopping malls (malls with in excess of 120,000 square metres of gross leasable area); (ii) regional shopping malls (malls with between 60,000 and 120,000 square metres of gross leasable area); (iii) community malls (malls with between 15,000 and 60,000 square metres of gross leasable area); and (iv) neighbourhood community malls (malls with less than 15,000 square metres of gross leasable area).
-MAF Properties expects to build a network of malls covering differing catchment areas in selected cities in which it believes it can achieve a dominant position and/or capture unique market opportunities and aims to develop hotels and undertake mixed-use projects preferably where there are clear synergistic benefits to the Group's core shopping mall business.
-In relation to its hotel developments, MAF Properties' strategy is to outsource the day-to-day operational management of the hotels to specialist hotel management companies, such as Kempinski, Accor and Starwood (Sheraton).
+Majid Al Futtaim Properties' strategy is to focus on the development and operation of shopping malls within the MENA region.
+This is done as its core business through developing different product types: (a) super-regional shopping malls (malls with in excess of 100,000 square metres of gross leasable area); (b) regional shopping malls (malls with between 60,000 and 100,000 square metres of gross leasable area); (c) community malls (malls with between 20,000 and 60,000 square metres of gross leasable area); and (d) neighbourhood community malls (malls with less than 20,000 square metres of gross leasable area).
+Majid Al Futtaim Properties expects to continue to build a network of malls covering differing catchment areas in selected cities in which it believes it can achieve a dominant position and/or capture unique market opportunities and aims to continue to develop hotels and undertake mixed-use projects preferably where there are clear synergistic benefits to the Group's core shopping mall business.
+In relation to its hotel developments, Majid Al Futtaim Properties' strategy is to outsource the day-to-day operational management of the hotels to specialist hotel management companies, such as Accor, Hilton, Kempinski and Starwood.

-MAF Properties intends to prioritise its future capital expenditures on existing and new markets, utilising existing land owned by it, new land acquisition where practicable and through joint ventures where it can secure development and asset management agreements.
-It also expects to realise value through the sale of non-strategic properties within its land bank and to provide development, management and other shopping centre related services to third parties where this generates knowledge or other benefits to its existing shopping malls and where it can ensure that reputational and conflict risks are properly controlled.
-Wherever possible, MAF Properties intends to add value to its non-strategic land, for example through planning approvals, prior to its sale.
+Majid Al Futtaim Properties intends to prioritise its future capital expenditures on existing and new markets, utilising existing land owned by it, new land acquisition where practicable and through joint ventures where it can secure development and asset management agreements.
+It also expects to realise value through the sale of non-strategic properties within its land bank and to provide development, management and other shopping centre related services to third parties where this generates knowledge or other benefits to its existing shopping malls and provided it can ensure that reputational and conflict risks are properly controlled.
+Wherever possible, Majid Al Futtaim Properties intends to add value to its non-strategic land, for example through planning approvals, prior to its sale.